itzTheMeow/Modular-Storage-System/README.md

-# Mass Storage Server
+# Modular Storage System

-Mass Storage Server is a comprehensive Minecraft storage plugin inspired by Applied Energistics 2 and Refined Storage.
+Modular Storage System is a comprehensive Minecraft storage plugin inspired by Applied Energistics 2 and Refined Storage.
 It provides a multi-tiered network-based storage system with craftable, expandable storage disks and an intuitive terminal interface.
 The plugin features automation capabilities through importers and exporters, making it perfect for advanced storage and logistics systems.

 ## Features

 - **Network-Based Storage**: Connect Storage Servers, Drive Bays, and Terminals with Network Cables
-- **Multi-Tier Storage Disks**: 1K, 4K, 16K, and 64K capacity tiers with hot-swappable functionality
+- **Multi-Tier Storage Disks**: 1k, 4k, 16k, and 64k capacity tiers with hot-swappable functionality
 - **Advanced Terminals**: Search, sort, and manage your items with persistent per-terminal settings
 - **Automation System**: Import and export items automatically with configurable filters
 - **Security Controls**: Manage network access with Security Terminals